 Over the past three decades, hundreds of trials have examined a wide variety of approaches that induce the production of cytotoxic, or CD8+, T cells against infected and cancerous cells.
 These trials have demonstrated that different approaches induce different breadths and magnitudes of immune response.
 While there have been many successes, certain diseases requiring a robust CD8+ T cell response have remained resistant to existing approaches.
 Infected or cancerous cells are recognized through specific molecules, or antigens, which induce an immune response in the human body.
 Our platforms are designed to stimulate the production of very high levels of T cells, in addition to antibodies, against such antigens.
 Our approach for the treatment or prevention of a disease with a known target antigen is to prime the immune system with an initial injection of a proprietary platform encoded with the target antigen.
 In the therapeutic setting, this is typically followed by a boost with a second, different, platform encoded with the same antigen.
 This is known as a heterologous prime-boost, or a mix and match approach.
-We employ unique antigen design strategies to optimize immune presentation and maximize the desired type of antibody and/or T cell immunogenicity that we are seeking to induce.
-This heterologous prime-boost approach has been shown to provide the highest magnitude and durable immunogenic CD8+ T cell response induced in humans to date.
+We employ unique antigen design strategies to optimize immune presentation and maximize the desired type of antibody and/or T cell immunogenic CD8+ T cell response induced in humans to date.
 Our platforms are further differentiated by their flexibility, applicability across diseases in both the therapeutic and prophylactic setting, favorable tolerability profile and proven rapid production on a large scale.

-Autoimmunity develops when the tolerance checkpoints meant to maintain a state of unresponsiveness of our immune system towards self-antigens are lost.
+Autoimmunity develops when the tolerance checkpoints meant to maintain a state of unresponsiveness of our immune system towards selfantigens are lost.
 It results in abnormal immune reaction against our own tissues, causing tissue damage and disease.
 Although the past two decades have seen incredible progress in the treatment of chronic inflammatory and autoimmune diseases, current therapies still rely heavily on the use of non-specific immunosuppressive agents and supportive therapies.
 These may efficiently dampen inflammation and compensate organ dysfunction to some degree, but they require lifelong treatment and their lack of specificity for the pathogenic mechanism only can lead to several, sometimes life-threatening, side effects.
-A far less aggressive approach is to restore immune tolerance to self-antigens, in an antigen-specific manner, enabling to selectively blunt autoinflammation and control the disease without impairing protective immunity to pathogens and cancer.
+A far less aggressive approach is to restore immune tolerance to self-antigens, in an antigenspecific manner, enabling to selectively blunt autoinflammation and control the disease without impairing protective immunity to pathogens and cancer.
 Our SNAPvax tolerizing platform is comprised of several self-antigens involved in the disease associated with a tolerizing immunomodulator.
 It is specifically designed to induce self-antigen-specific regulatory T cells, whose main function is to control immune responses by means of direct cell-cell contact, release of soluble factors, or indirectly via antigen-presenting cells, thereby controlling hyperactive autoreactive pathogenic T cells specifically.